Three big things are happening in digital China right now.

 As the most immediate goal for these businesses is to bring in revenue, the first tool they are reaching for is live streaming.
 However, these businesses will learn that you need to build and maintain customer relationships in order to sell online.
 I expect to begin to focus more on social media (Weibo, WeChat) and digital CRM.

 That’s it.
-In Part 2, I’m going to talk about how all of this is resulting in an upgrade for China’s logistics network.
+In Part 2, I talk about how all of this is resulting in an upgrade for China’s logistics network.